 Although many people are brought up to be color blind, it is obvious that skin color exists.
 The shade of your skin is not determined by race, but by the amount of melanin you contain.
 Melanin is a black, yellow, red, or brown pigment and is also responsible for the color of your iris, nervous system, and hair.
 The more melanin you have, the darker your skin will be, and as skin shades get lighter, these amounts are reduced.
+How to get rid of skin moles.

 Why would someone want to get rid of Melanin?